halildurmus/win32/tools/README.md

 - `struct_sizes\struct_sizes.cpp`.
 Measures the size of structs in [packages\win32\lib\src\structs.g.dart] on 64-bit architectures so the appropriate unit tests can be generated.
-- `build.cmd`.
+- `build.dart`.
 Generates EXE files for some of the Dart examples.

 [com_types.json]: ../packages/generator/data/com_types.json
 [packages\generator\data]: ../packages/generator/data